remmel/ar3dplanphoto/README.md

 Try doing that using Unity Ar Fondation framework
 Can currently put 6 markers on 6 room faces and generate the corners and 6 quads with dumb texture.
 Take picture and place a representation of the picture/projector in the 3D world.
+Can generate the obj file with texture of 1 object from 1 projector.
 Can remove marker when clicking into it.

 Unity/Scenes :